MachinesWhoLearn/machineswholearn.github.io/index.md

   [here](http://www.when2meet.com/?5933344-NiEP3).

-If you're interested in joining us, feel free to come to any of our events above, or join our [mailing list](https://groups.google.com/forum/#!forum/machines-who-learn/join) or [Facebook group](https://www.facebook.com/groups/MachinesWhoLearn) to stay up to date with what we're up to.
+If you're interested in joining us, feel free to come to any of our events above and join our [mailing list](https://groups.google.com/forum/#!forum/machines-who-learn/join) or [Facebook group](https://www.facebook.com/groups/MachinesWhoLearn) to stay up to date with what we're up to.

+We're on GitHub at [github.com/MachinesWhoLearn](https://github.com/MachinesWhoLearn).